hbirchtree/jason/README.md

 =====

 A quite advanced launcher using JSON to store information on how to start the program.
 It is the opposite of KISS.
 It is written using Qt and its QJson libraries along with QProcess to actually launch the program(s).
-Though it is aimed for Linux, it may work a little bit on Mac OS X and would most likely be equal to double-clicking a .exe file when run under Windows, although it now only parses and prints information found in the files.
+Though it is aimed for Linux, it may work a little bit on Mac OS X and would most likely be equal to double-clicking a .exe file when run under Windows.

 Planned features:
- - Lots of configurability, will definitely overlap with functionality found in shellscript.
-You should use shellscript instead of this.
-Really.
- - Some GUI features like showing messages and etc, perhaps interacting with Jason through it.
-No GUI will be made to create Jason-compatible files, although I might do it if I find it manageable.
-(So far it is not.)
+ - GUI features such as an indefinite progress bar that will display the current process going on and possibly a prettier interface for error messages.
+(As they are currently printed with printf() to the terminal.)

+Finished features:
+ - A decent enough structure for JSON, still needs *some* more features as I have been writing the parser to cope with the example files which do not bring up every possible scenario, but the ground work is there.
+ - Tons of configurability for launching.
+Really needs a manual on how it works, but until then I (the developer) would say it works decently for a wide enough amount of features, and it is pretty fast even though there are some bad programming choices inside it.
+(Hash tables.
+Too many of them.)
+ - Some ground-work for desktop actions, which already are parsed fully and launchable, but it needs a function that prints a .desktop file containing it all.